Ninjastrike/SOC-Log-Analysis/dns-threat-detection-splunk/README.md

 ## 🔍 Log Analysis Workflow

+This section outlines the technical steps used to process and analyse the DNS logs.

 ### 1. Log Ingestion

 DNS logs were uploaded into Splunk using the Add Data feature.